sofastack/sofa-boot/README.md

 ![maven](https://img.shields.io/github/release/sofastack/sofa-boot.svg)

 SOFABoot is an open source Java development framework based on Spring Boot.

 Varieties of enhancements such as application readiness check, Spring context isolation, class isolation, log space separation, etc. are provided.
-SOFABoot accommodates additionally SOFAStack middleware more comfortably and seamlessly for developers coming from Spring Boot.
+In addition, SOFABoot accommodates SOFAStack middleware more comfortably and seamlessly for developers coming from Spring Boot.

 ## Background